microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ### Task 2 - Setting up the backend
 As already anticipated, we're going to build a .NET Core Web API as our backend.
 We won't start from scratch building the API, but we're going to use a base template with already some settings pre configured and some endpoints implemented.

-1. Open Visual Studio Code.
+1. Open a new instance of Visual Studio Code.
 2. Choose **File -> Open Folder** and look for the folder *"Lab/Exercise3/01-Start/Contoso.WebAPI"* in the location where you have unzipped the lab material (it should be *"C:\PWALab"*).
 3. In the Explorer panel on the left you will find a file called **PushController.cs** under the **Controllers** folder.
 This class will contain all our endpoints.
 4. If you want to launch and test the Web API, you can click on the fourth icon in the left panel, as highlighted in the image below: